learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 ## Learning Goals

-- Understand the use cases for programmatic navigation
+- Explain the use cases for programmatic navigation.
-- Use the `useNavigate` hook to perform programmatic navigation
+- Use the `useNavigate` hook to perform programmatic navigation.
-- Use the `<Navigate>` component to perform programmatic navigation
+- Use the `<Navigate>` component to perform programmatic navigation.

 ## Introduction